 The good news about the Sri Lankan krait is that they typically only come out at night, which means you aren’t likely to encounter them if you go to sleep at a normal hour.
-The bad news, for me, is that krait like to hide inside human dwellings at night during the rainy season which, if I’m not mistaken, is right now!
+The bad news, for me, is that krait like to hide inside human dwellings at night during the rainy season.

 Several species of Sri Lankan viper are venomous, including the Saw Scale viper, the Hump nose viper and the Green pit viper.
-Although many Sri Lankan vipers are confined to extremely rural areas, some—namely, Russel’s Viper—live and hunt in urban areas, i.e. places where I am likely to be.
+Although many Sri Lankan vipers are confined to extremely rural areas, some—namely, Russel’s Viper—live and hunt in urban areas, i.e. places where you are likely to be during your trip.
 Eek!

 FAQ About Sri Lanka Snakes

 Snakes are a problem in Sri Lanka in the sense that many venomous species exist, and dozens of people suffer from (and, sadly, succumb to) snake bites every year.
 However, when it comes to travelers (most of whom are unlikely to be roaming around remote areas of the jungle ignorant and unaccompanied), there is relatively little chance of encountering a poisonous snake, let alone being bitten by one.